Senior Advisor - Strategic Engagement

 Takohanga tuhinga o mua – Key accountabilities and deliverables

 Responsibilities of this position are expected to change over time as the Ministry responds to changing needs.
 The incumbent will need the flexibility to adapt and develop as the environment evolves.
-This includes performing any other reasonable duties as required.
+This includes performing any other reasonable duties across the Economic Growth branch as required.

 Business Engagement

-• Works collaboratively with Ministers Offices, senior leaders and key stakeholders to identify and undertake desktop research on a variety of businesses, making recommendations for Ministerial business engagements.
+- Works collaboratively with Ministers Offices, senior leaders offices and key stakeholders to support delivery of various business engagement programmes.

-• Supports workstreams with the development and maintenance of core written materials including summary briefings, correspondence, presentations and key messages.
+- Supports the development and maintenance of core written materials including summary briefings, correspondence, presentations and key messages.

-• Contributes to other cross-programme work as required – this will likely include contributing to updates of the Going For Growth Programme and at time include supporting the secretariat and governance functions.
+- Contributes to other cross-programme work as required – this may include contributing to updates of the Going For Growth Programme and at time include supporting the secretariat and governance functions.

 Wellbeing, health & safety